-- Running RSTP with Fast Root Failover disabled has no impact on RSTP performance. - Fast Root Failover has no effect on RSTP performance in the case of failures that do not involve the root bridge or one of its links. - The extra processing introduced by Fast Root Failover significantly decreases the worst-case failover time in mesh networks, with a modest increase in the best-case failover time.
-The effect on failover time in ringconnected networks, however, is only to increase it.
+- Running RSTP with Fast Root Failover disabled has no impact on RSTP performance in ring-connected networks. - Fast Root Failover has no effect on RSTP performance in the case of failures that do not involve the root bridge or one of its links. - The extra processing introduced by Fast Root Failover significantly decreases the worst-case failover time due to root bridge failure in mesh networks.